diffix/reference/docs/misc.md

 - (This represents a case where B and A mostly overlap, but neither is a subset of the other.
 Note this is extremely rare.)
 - Both C1 and C3 are LE.
 Dropping A would only change C1, and dropping B would only change C3.
 An attacker could make an attack with either.
 Note in particular that flipping the rows associated with C1 or C3 would cause those rows to fall under C2.
 Since C2 is already NLE, it would remain so after flipping, so we flip the rows for both C1 and C3.
-    - Note here that effectively we are evaluating what would happen if we drop A but not B, and separately evaluating what would happen if we drop but not A. In other words, we don't evaluate what would happen if we were to drop both A and B together, which would in fact only produce the logic (`true AND true)`.
+    - Note here that effectively we are evaluating what would happen if we drop A but not B, and separately evaluating what would happen if we drop B but not A. In other words, we don't evaluate what would happen if we were to drop both A and B together, which would in fact only produce the logic (`true AND true)`.
 - We drop both A and B from dynamic seeding.
 In this case, the dynamic seeding material is some default value.

 Case 5:

 - (This represents the case where B is a subset of A. In other words, whenever A is true, B is also true.)
 - This similar to Case 4, with the exception that there is nothing to flip for C3.
+This means we include (flip) the rows associated with `C1` and consider neither `A` nor `B` for dynamic noise layer seeding.

 **Example 2**: `A or B`, evaluation order A-->B